 So, if you can’t use your hands, but you can greet people at Walmart, you will receive disability benefits in addition to your earnings as a Walmart greeter.

-Modified own occupation is a bit different.
-You will receive a disability benefit based on your inability to do your job.
+The modified own occupation is a bit different.
+It still says that you will receive a disability benefit based on your inability to do your job.
+That is still great!
 However, you can’t work in another job.
 So, if you worked as a Walmart greeter, you won’t receive disability benefits under the modified own occupation definition.
-This is a good definition, too.

 Be Aware Of The Any Occupation Definition